Strictly star Shirley Ballas lights up Blackpool and the world as she pulls the lever to launch 2021's Illuminations

 She said: "I remember coming to Blackpool with my friend for a dance competition when we were around seven.

-"We had a great time, visiting the Pleasure Beach, getting up the Tower, but we stayed in this little hotel and we ended up getting stuck in the lift!
+"We had a great time, visiting the Pleasure Beach, getting up the Tower, but we still in this little hotel and we ended up getting stuck in the lift!

 "I'm hoping it's not going to happen to me this time."